 Consider unlocking your mobile phone for use abroad, study up on plans in your destination country and set up a listserv or email to let your loved ones back home know what you’re up to.
 Expats will often list missing friends and family as one of their biggest complaints, so making a conscious effort to stay in touch will help ease homesickness tremendously.

 As someone who constantly sees the glass as half full (and has already ordered another one), I think my attitude and grit has allowed me to deal with the frustration, disappointment and headaches that can come from living across the pond.
 Realize that not every day will be new, or exciting, or even fun.
 Know that it’s normal.
 Be open to new opportunities and learning from others.
 Enjoy it.

 All tips listed here are my own because, well, I’ve been through them!

 Are you considering becoming and expat, or have you lived or worked abroad?
-I’d love to hear your tips, as I sometimes deal with expat angst – even after six years!
+I’d love to hear your tips, as I sometimes deal with expat angst – even after nine years!